Edina Bakatue Festival

 Cleansing rites and purification of widows are enforced

-The dead must not be laid in state nor see the sunset of their fataI day
+The dead must not be laid in state nor see the sunset of their final day

-Sale of fresh herring In the market ceases
+The sale of fresh herring in the market ceases

-Newly harvested crops are neither to be exposed nor eaten
+Newly harvested crops are neither to be exposed to nor eaten

 WEEK 1: PURIFICATION OF WIDOWS AND CAPPING OF SHRINE

-lt is customary for the citizenry to enter into a new era in ‘a state of purity.
-Consequently, tradition requires widow to cleanse themselves by terminating .widowhood during the period.
+It is customary for the citizenry to enter into a new era in a state of purity.
+Consequently, tradition requires widows to cleanse themselves by terminating widowhood during the period.

 WEEK 2: ABONFIRE AND “SOSOOGYA”

 Bonfire, which is organised by the youth at the embankment of the river on Monday, is intended to drive away all ills of the dieting year.
-On the following day, the moral significance of the festival is reflected by the vulgarity of demonstration by men folk causing a lot of embarrassment to women of childbearing age.
+On the following day, the moral significance of the festival is reflected by the vulgarity of the demonstration by menfolk, causing a lot of embarrassment to women of childbearing age.
 Hot spices stung on ingeniously contrived sticks are manipulated into the eyes, nose, mouth and ears of any woman met on the streets from midday to sunset.
-The young men do this as penance for wrongs and defilement blameable against women folk.
+The young men do this as penance for wrongs and defilement blamed against womenfolk.

-WEEK 3: RETALLIATION BY WOMEN AND WOOD PLATTER OVERTURN BY ANKOBEA SAFO (KORBABUTUW).
+WEEK 3: RETAILATION BY WOMEN AND WOOD PLATTER OVERTURN BY ANKOBEA SAFO (KORBABUTUW).

 Tradition requires Ankobea Asafo (№.1) whose emblem is the key to go in an irregular procession to the Shrine on the evening of» Monday to perform a very important exclusive ceremony captioned the Overturn of the wooden platter (Korba Butuw), The journey of the militant company ends in front of the shrine where a sheep is presented to the state to be offered as sacrifice to the gods.
 The sacrificial ceremony symbolised the official proclamation of the strict observance of all taboos as already listed above.
 The Omanhen and his elders must witness the ceremony.